zkoss/zkdoc/zk_component_ref/Combobox.md

 ## PopupWidth

-By specifying this property, the width of the popup will be set and ignore the default behavior.
+{% include versionSince\| 8.0.3 %} By specifying this property, the width of the popup will be set and ignore the default behavior.
 If percentage is specified to this property, the width of the popup will be calculated with the width of the bandbox.
 For example, if it's set to 130%, and the width of the bandbox is 300px,